-However.
-I LOVE creating completely custom designs for my clients.
+I LOVE creating completely custom designs for my clients and templates.
 I like creating unique, interesting layouts that help a reader’s eye flow down a page and through the site.
 This often includes varying alignment and sections that overlap one another, which can be tricky to do in Squarespace.
 Squarespace has…a look.
 It’s very clean and simple and divided into noticeable sections, often centered on a page.
 It scales fairly easily for different screen sizes, but that functionality doesn’t translate as well with custom layouts.
 The platform is designed to essentially take care of those kinds of things for you, whereas Showit has tons of settings for you to manage.
 I like the control.

 Similarly, mobile is another area where it comes down to control and preference.
 In Showit you have to design mobile separately from desktop, but I love the intentionality of that.
 Squarespace lays it out for you, but not always in a way that is best.
 When working with a developer we did a lot of custom coding work to be sure the mobile experience was just as good as desktop.
 Personally, I’d rather just design it from scratch to begin with.